 Combine the traditional seaside look and the more contemporary, rustic beach house look by keeping with the whole mix of materials thing, but adding in a few hints of blue.
 We love how this blue carpet looks against the limewashed floor, and the cushions are just the right amount of nautical without venturing into Life's better at the beach territory.

-If you want more tips on how to bring these ocean hues into your space, head over to our blue room design ideas.
+If you want more tips on how to bring these ocean hues into your space, head over to our blue room ideas.

 3. Beach house furniture: go for a simple lines and tons of comfort